 Is there more than one vaccine?

-Yes, multiple vaccines are currently in various stages of testing.
+Yes, multiple vaccines are currently in various stages of testing and a number of vaccines have been approved in Canada and other countries, with more to come.
 Many companies have been working on developing a vaccine, using different technologies.
 This is good news, as it increases the chances of having a number of effective and safe options.
 As well, it will make it easier to produce enough vaccines for everyone who wants to be vaccinated, than if we were relying on only one producer.

 How do the vaccines work?